 • Managing and controlling property and capital projects.

-• Hiring and evaluating performance of the three university presidents and two special school superintendents.
+• Hiring and evaluating the performance of the three university presidents.

-• Maintaining oversight on matters related to personnel and employment relations; administering the Regent Merit System and coordinating Regent collective bargaining activities.
+• Maintaining oversight on personnel and employment relations matters, administering the Regent Merit System, and coordinating Regent collective bargaining activities.

 • Serving as trustees of the University of Iowa Hospitals and Clinics.